 Think of your cold email CTA as a way to convince your prospect way to hop on a call with you.
-“Sell me on how much time the call is going to take and why it’s suppose to be worth your time.”
+“Sell me on how much time the call is going to take and why it’s supposed to be worth your time.”
 Steli suggests giving one or two times someone can say yes to, instead of leaving it open ended and making them scramble to find a day and time to call you.

 Following up forever can turn a cold prospect into a paying client, but only if you do it right.
 Steli says if he has some kind of connection, exchange, or engagement with someone, he will generally follow-up indefinitely until he gets some kind of response.
 Meanwhile, your competition is likely to quit and fade away after just a handful of emails.
 Steli’s customers have seen results as far down the line as the 17th or 23rd follow up email.